top of page

 Following CIA’s (Camp Improvement Acts), campers will enjoy two activity blocks.
-Juniors experiencing activities as a cabin group or joining another cabin (some activities are more fun with more people).
-These can include boating, ropes course or archery… really any of the activities listed on our activity page or special activities introduced to camp by our talented staff.
+Juniors experience activities as a cabin group or joining another cabin (some activities are more fun with more people).
+These can include boating, ropes course, or archery… really any of the activities listed on our activity page or special activities introduced to camp by our talented staff.

 Teens gather as a group and divide into groups based on their interests.

 Lunch is enjoyed outdoors picnic style if weather permits.